Package 'gptstudio'

 Description

-Get a list of the models supported by the OpenAI API.
+Get a list of the models supported by the selected service.

 Usage